-The OCO mission is divided into three primary phases:
+After mission development, the Orbiting Carbon Observatory-2 mission is divided into three primary phases:

-□ The Launch/Injection Orbit phase covers the time period from spacecraft delivery to the Western Launch and Test Range at Vandenberg Air Force Base, Calif., until the instrument has been checked out in orbit and is ready to begin normal operations.
-It is divided into four sub phases: launch, spacecraft checkout, orbit adjustment and instrument checkout.

-• The launch sub phase began on Nov.
-11, 2008, with the arrival of the spacecraft at Vandenberg and will end when the spacecraft separates from the launch vehicle and is placed into its injection orbit.
-Activities during this phase focus on prelaunch preparations of the spacecraft, such as final checkout and test, spacecraft fueling and mating to the launch vehicle.
+- The launch/injection orbit phase covers the time period from observatory delivery to the Western Range at Vandenberg Air Force Base, California, until the instrument has been checked out in orbit and is ready to begin normal operations.
+It is divided into four sub phases: launch, spacecraft checkout, orbit ascent and instrument checkout. - The launch sub phase began on April 29, 2014, with the arrival of the observatory at Vandenberg Air Force Base and will end when the observatory separates from the launch vehicle and is placed into its injection orbit.
+Activities during this phase focus on prelaunch preparations of the observatory, such as final checkout and test, fueling and mating to the launch vehicle.
 In addition, final tests and checkout of the mission operations software are performed to assure their readiness for on-orbit activities and maneuvers.
-The time from liftoff to spacecraft separation is less than 15 minutes.
+The time from liftoff to spacecraft separation is approximately 56 minutes. - The spacecraft checkout sub phase will immediately follow the launch sub phase, beginning when the observatory physically separates from the Delta

-• The spacecraft checkout sub phase will immediately follow the launch sub phase, beginning when the observatory physically separates from the Taurus third stage.
-It focuses on the transition of the spacecraft to communications with the ground, enabling command and control.
-This involves both the Tracking Data Relay Satellite System and S-band links with ground stations.
+Il second stage.
+It focuses on the transition of the observatory to communications with the ground, enabling command and control.
+This involves both the Tracking and Data Relay Satellite System and S-band links with the Near-Earth Network ground stations.
 Early in this phase, the solar arrays are deployed and the spacecraft's attitude is stabilized in an orientation with its arrays pointed at the sun.
 Once proper power levels are sustainable, the spacecraft communicates with Earth tracking stations to acquire new commands and verify the spacecraft's readiness for further actions.
 This includes the initial on-orbit checkout and calibration of spacecraft systems to ensure they are functional and that the spacecraft is able to properly orient itself and the instrument.
 The science instrument is not yet turned on.
-This sub phase takes a minimum of several hours of intensive operations and can take as long as several days.
+This sub phase is several days in duration.
 When it is completed, the spacecraft will be in a stable attitude with the instrument and antenna pointed straight down toward the ground.
-The craft will be routinely communicating with ground tracking stations as it moves along the injection orbit and passes over ground telemetry stations.
+The craft will be routinely communicating with ground-tracking stations as it moves along the injection orbit and passes over ground telemetry stations.